 George P. Hartwick, III was not born with a silver spoon in his mouth.
 His father taught him that hard work is the only way to succeed in life.
 George was born and raised in Steelton, PA.
 Diversity is what Steelton is known for and where George learned to respect all walks of life.
 As a scholar-athlete, George was the wrestler with the most wins in the history of Steelton-Highspire High School.
 He also played football and baseball.
 In his life, nothing has ever come easy.
 He was the first in his family to graduate from college, which he had to pay for by working his way through school.
 George is a proud graduate of the Pennsylvania State University.
 One of the things most people would be surprised to learn about him is that he had a degenerative hip disease, called Perthes, and was required to wear leg braces for five years as a child.
 That experience confirmed to George that is was okay to be different.

-Now in his third term as commissioner on the Dauphin County Board of Commissioners, George has primary oversight of the county's Human Services Department, Tax Assessment Office, Veterans Affairs, Children and Youth, Juvenile Probation, Area Agency on Aging and other initiatives.
+Now in his third term as commissioner on the Dauphin County Board of Commissioners, George has primary oversight of the county's Human Services Department, Tax Assessment Office, Human Resources, Children and Youth, Juvenile Probation, Area Agency on Aging and other initiatives.
 He was nominated to serve as the Chairman of the County Commissioners Association of PA’s (CCAP) Human Services Committee.
 He was also elected as Pennsylvania’s representative to participate in the National Association of Counties’ (NACo) County Leadership Institute as well as to serve on NACo’s executive board and represent Pennsylvania.
 He has attracted international recognition to the county for its unprecedented Family Group conferencing success and his strong leadership style and proactive, results-oriented approach, which led to his selection by fellow county commissioners across the state for the prestigious COMCARE “Commissioner of the Year Award” in 2011.